unfoldingWord-dev/PublishingBlockchain/README.md

 https://docs.google.com/spreadsheets/d/1t4b1-fRkKWGZSE7HH5oFUsEr7QeaXl51fOC2RTOlc90/

 ### Service Description
-Each node in the Bible Blockchain follows this procedure for accepting or rejecting a new transaction request:
+Each node in the Publishing Blockchain follows this procedure for accepting or rejecting a new transaction request:

 1. Does the `signature` verify?
  - No → `Reject`